Engee documentation

 Details

 RMS linear voltage applied to the tertiary winding under normal operating conditions.
-The value must be greater than 0.
+The value must be higher 0.

 Units